A vein is a blood vessel that carries blood low in oxygen content from the body to the lungs and heart. It is a normal part of the circulatory system.

 Who gets varicose and spider veins?

 Varicose and spider veins can occur in men or women of any age, but most frequently affect women of childbearing years and older.
-Family history of the problem and aging increase one's tendency to develop varicose and spider veins.
+Family history can also increase the tendency to develop varicose and spider veins.

 What causes varicose and spider veins?